Whitman College is a small liberal arts school, but our students think big.

 - Community-based service learning opportunities are also characteristic of the Whitman experience: More than 25% of students take on a volunteer, internship or another service role in the greater community every week.

-About forty percent of Whitman juniors Study abroad each year.
-Whitman College believes that an understanding of a culture or region other than one’s own is an important part of a liberal arts education and a key to developing future leaders in a global society.
+- Around 40 percent of Whitman juniors study abroad each year.
+Far-flung locales are a great setting to develop an understanding of new cultures or regions — an important part of a liberal arts education and a key to developing future global citizens.